 - Investigation of pubertal disorders: precocious puberty and delayed puberty. - Investigation of hypogonadotrophic hypogonadism suspected pre-pubertally. - Monitoring of children with precocious puberty treated with GnRH analogues.

-• Avoid HCG injections prior to the test and do not perform following priming for an arginine test.
+• Avoid human chorionic gonadotrophin injections prior to the test and do not perform following priming for an arginine test.

 • GnRH may rarely cause nausea, headache and abdominal pain.